inside.ewu.edu

 Placement in Language Courses

-No Previous Study: students who have no prior study or knowledge of a language should begin study with 101, normally offered only fall quarter.
+No Previous Study: students who have no prior study or knowledge of a language should begin study with 101, usually offered only in the fall quarter.

-The following guidelines show students which course they need to start taking at EWU according to their bilingual background.
-Students might be advised to begin at a lower level due to a weak background and/or a considerable lapse of time between high school study and university enrollment.
+The following guidelines show students which course they need to start taking at EWU according to their previous experience.
+Students might be advised to begin at a lower level due to a weak background and/or a considerable time between high school study and university enrollment.

-Students with one year of high school language study should place themselves in a 102 section, normally winter quarter.
-They may also elect to begin with 101, the fall quarter.
+Students with one year of high school language study should place themselves in a 102 section, usually only offered in the winter quarter.
+They may also elect to begin with 101 in the fall quarter.
+To complete the EWU language requirement, students must complete 103, offered only in the spring quarter.

-Students with two years of high school study or with the Seal of Biliteracy should consult with an advisor in Modern Languages and Literatures.
+Students with two years of high school study or with the Seal of Biliteracy should contact Modern Languages and Literatures to request the placement test and register in the appropriate class according to their proficiency.

-Students who believe that they have attained intermediate or advanced knowledge in a language through previous experience may take the placement test offered by a program or otherwise consult the program faculty before or at the time of initial enrollment in language courses.
+Students who believe they have attained intermediate or advanced knowledge in a language through previous experience may take the placement test offered by a program or otherwise consult the program faculty before or during initial enrollment in language courses.

 College/University Language Experience

 Students who have prior university credit for language study may not repeat equivalent courses at EWU for additional credit.
-They should continue language study in sequence from the point they ended previous study.
+They should continue language study in sequence from the point they ended the previous study.
+If students need advice on which course to register for, they should contact the Modern Languages unit.

 Other Intermediate or Advanced Language Experience

-Students who believe that they have attained intermediate or advanced knowledge in a language through previous experience may take the proficiency test offered by a program or otherwise consult the program faculty before or at the time of initial enrollment in language courses.
-(A separate set of guidelines deals with Proficiency Placement Credit at the second-year level.)
+Students who believe that they have attained intermediate or advanced knowledge in a language through previous experience, such as speaking the language at home or participating in a missionary trip must take the placement test offered by a program or otherwise consult the program faculty before or during initial enrollment in language courses.

-Modern Languages and Literatures offers proficiency placement credit to students who enter EWU with some prior training and knowledge of world languages at the first- and/or second-year levels.
+Modern Languages and Literatures offers proficiency placement credit to students who enter EWU with some prior training and knowledge of world languages.
 These guidelines explain the conditions under which students may receive placement credit for previous language study.

 Second-Year Language Study

-- on completing a minimum of 5 credits at the 200- and/or upper- division level with a minimum grade of B-
+• on completing a minimum of 5 credits at the 200 level or upper-division level with a minimum grade of B-

 AP Test Credit

-These guidelines explain how the department awards course credit for students who have scored from 3 to 5 in a given language on the College Board’s Advanced Placement Test.
+These guidelines explain how the department awards course credit for students who score 3 to 5 on the College Board’s Advanced Placement Test in a given language.

-Students scoring a 3, 4, or 5 may receive credit in French, German, Japanese, or Spanish with a grade of P when they matriculate at EWU.
+Students scoring a 3, 4, or 5 may receive credit in French, German, Japanese, or Spanish with a grade of P when admitted at EWU.

 Languages Not Taught at EWU